unknown003/MultiverseRestServices/README.md

     }
 ]

-url for getting family ids in a  particular universe is
+url for getting family ids in a  particular universe
 Method: GET
 -------------------------------------------------------------------
 ...../universe/{universe_id}/families